Shafaqsy/Neural_Networks/README.md

 ## Results
 ### Target Variable

+The IS_SUCCESSFUL column is target variable in the model.

 ### Feature Variable

+The APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, INCOME_AMT, and ASK_AMT columns are considered to be the features of the model.

 ### Neither Target Nor Features

+The EIN, NAME, STATUS, and SPECIAL_CONSIDERATION columns are neither targets nor features and should be removed from the input data.

 #### How many neurons, layers, and activation functions did you select for your neural network model, and why?